Pawsitively living their best lives: Senior dogs spend golden years at Old Paws Rescue Ranch

 “They love people,” Archer said.
 The ace junior therapy dog, Huey, is by far the youngest of the bunch at 2 years old, but “little old ladies just eat him up.”
 The others range in age from 13 to 16.

-Archer and Adams—who met at the Enid Society for the Prevention of Cruelty to Animals (SPCA) where he worked and she volunteered, married seven years ago—founded Old Paws Rescue Ranch after they noticed older dogs were being underserved in Garfield County.
+Archer and Adams — who met at the Enid Society for the Prevention of Cruelty to Animals (SPCA) where he worked and she volunteered, then married seven years ago — founded Old Paws Rescue Ranch after they noticed older dogs were being underserved in Garfield County.

 “We strive to give abandoned senior dogs the life they deserve through rescue, rehab, and hospice care,” Archer said.

-According to the ASPCA, senior dogs have a 25 percent adoption rate compared to the 60 percent adoption rate of younger dogs or puppies.
+According to the ASPCA, senior dogs have a 25% adoption rate compared to the 60% adoption rate of younger dogs or puppies.

 Senior dogs are usually the last to be adopted, if at all.
 They’re more likely to be abandoned or surrendered to animal shelters because their owners are often senior adults who have either died, are no longer able-bodied to care for their dogs, or have moved into housing that doesn’t allow pets.